thedaveCA/mailstore-notes/_posts/2023-01-01-ServerUnmappableException.md

 categories: MailStoreServer MailStoreSPE
 tags: ServerUnmappableException importing
 published: true
-permalink: ServerUnmappableException
+permalink: MailStoreServer/ServerUnmappableException
 ---

-# Bulk import of messages without a list of all known e-mail addresses
+## Bulk import of messages without a list of all known e-mail addresses

-## Preface
+### Preface

 This article describes how to perform a one-time archive or migration of messages into MailStore where the messages are available in EML files, PST files, an Exchange journal mailbox or a Multidrop mailbox and there is no definitive list of users / e-mail addresses available.